Antabuse Side Effects And How It Works For Alcoholism

 I took the tablet Monday to Friday and then treat myself to a weekend on the booze.
 Of course, I would nearly drink myself to death over the weekend because I felt I have earned the right to go crazy.

-Eventually, I worked out to be free of all Antabuse side effects during my weekend binge I would have to stop taking the tablet on a Thursday.
+Eventually, I worked out to be free of all Antabuse side effects during the weekend binge I would have to stop taking the tablet on a Thursday.

 It wasn’t long before my drinking weekends started on a Friday lunchtime and continued until Monday night.